-Operate the detector continuously.
-During the degas procedure the pressure increase should reduce significantly to an acceptable pressure range.
+Operate the detector continuously until the pressure increase has reduced significantly to an acceptable pressure range (this will take quite a while, especially with new MCPs).
 Then switch to the final application.
-The pressure increase for a smaller count rate should now be much smaller.
+The pressure increase for the smaller count rate should now be much smaller.
 The detector will be delivered already pre-conditioned.
 Unfortunately the degas procedure must be started anew (to a certain extend) after each venting of the detector.